 The lemon pesto spaghetti is extremely flavorful, so the scallops we kept quite simple.

-Bring a heavy-bottomed pan to medium-high heat.
+Step 2: Bring a heavy-bottomed pan to medium-high heat.
 Add avocado oil to the pan.
 When the avocado oil begins to shimmer, it is ready.
 Add the scallops one at a time, and carefully spread them apart.
-Sear for 90 seconds and then flip using a butter knife.
-This will help them to not break.
+Sear for 90 seconds and then flip using a butter knife and holding the top of the scallop with your finger.

 Searing the scallops may need to be done in batches depending on the size of the pan.
 Be sure not to overcrowd the pan.
 Overcrowding the pan will result in the scallops not developing a golden brown edge.